×

 We asked retirees if they have access to good medical care in Italy.
 They wrote:

 "Health care in Italy is comprehensive and comprehensive, with universal coverage that offers citizens access to any form of public or private healthcare they may require.
 The majority of the Italian population has health insurance through their employer, local governmental health organizations, or private insurance plans.
 Healthcare services in Italy are provided by public and private healthcare providers, such as hospitals, clinics, pharmacies, and nursing homes.
 Moreover, there are a wide variety of specialists covering all fields of medicine.
-Italy is known for its highly advanced and rigorous healthcare system, and its doctors and specialists routinely perform highly sophisticated procedures and surgeries," explained one retiree living in Italy.
+Italy is known for its highly advanced and rigorous healthcare system, and its doctors and specialists routinely perform highly sophisticated procedures and surgeries," commented one retiree living in Italy.

 View More Answers